 Lithia Waters were a health craze in the 1880s and 1890s.
 Most were made commercially by adding lithium carbonate to plain old water.
 But at various locations around the country, such as Georgia, Oregon and Arkansas, Lithium occurred naturally in spring water.

-Londonderry, N.H. was home to one such spring.
+Londonderry, N.H., was home to one such spring.
 The spring had been used as a drinking water source as far back as anyone could remember.
 Settlers were made aware of it by Native American Indians who visited it.

-In addition to its pseudo-scientific claims, the company also needed some pizazz.
-A brazen, young cycling heroine seemed just the ticket.
-In June, Kopchovsky launched her cycling trip from Boston’s Beacon Hill.
-Londonderry Lithia Water presented her with a $100 check and she hung a placard bearing the company’s name on her 42-pound bicycle and pedaled away.
+Kopchovsky, then about 23, launched her cycling trip from Boston’s Beacon Hill in June.
+Londonderry Lithia Water presented her with a $100 check.
+She then hung a placard bearing the company’s name on her 42-pound bicycle and pedaled away.
 She adopted the name Annie Londonderry for the remainder of her trip.

-Annie bicycled as far as Chicago, but soon realized she would heading into the western United States in winter – not a desirable prospect – so she reversed course to New York and took a steamer to Europe.
+Annie bicycled as far as Chicago, but soon realized she would heading into the western United States in winter – not a desirable prospect.
+So she reversed course to New York, riding a lighter bicycle given to her by the Sterling Cycle Works.
+She then took a steamer to Europe.

 Her outlandish (for the times) dress merely added to her appeal.
 As she traveled, her stories grew more and more outlandish.
-She embellished her real story as she went, telling tall tales of being attacked and imprisoned on her journey.
-The public cared little as they snapped up her souvenir photos, and she added more sponsors as she travelled.
+She embellished her real story as she went, telling tall tales of attacks and imprisonment on her journey.
+People cared little as they snapped up her souvenir photos, and she added more sponsors as she travelled.

 But the image of a feisty women cyclist breaking so many rules overrode whatever objections her supporters had about the claim to be bicycling around the world.